Looking for a quick sale for your home? PrimeLocation’s guide has all your need to know on how to sell your house fast.

 - Store away tools and other garden equipment, such as hoses.

-Room by room hints
+Room by room tips

 - Clear the surfaces in your kitchen, pack away appliances, equipment and other kitchenware, remove dirty dish clothes and sponges, rubbish, and remove evidence of problems, such as ants.